ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 In the "Project Explorer" window, right-click the project you created and select `New > Folder`.
 Using the `Folder name` textbox, name the folder `resources` and click `Finish`.
+You can either then copy the "InstallTest.alpha" file in this repo here, or follow the instructions below to create it manually.

-Right-click that folder and select `New > File`.
+Right-click the new "resources" folder and select `New > File`.
 On the "File" screen which appears, give the file a name such as "InstallTest.alpha" and click `Finish`.
 Note: putting spaces in the name can cause issues sometimes, so it's best to avoid them.
 If it asks if you want to convert the project to an Xtext project, click No.

-Note: instead of manually creating this file, you can download it from here and load it into Eclipse.
-In the "Project Explorer" window, navigate to that newly created Alpha file, and double-click it.
-Again, if a window appears asking if you want to convert the project to an "Xtext project", click `No`.
 Write any Alpha program in this file, such as the one below, then save the file.

 ```